-D. EMERGENCY COMUNICATION PROTOCOL: All "requests for emergency response" from any vessel underway within the Plan's AOR should be reported to the U.S. Coast Guard.
-If the vessel is not fitted with a marine radio, then such reports may be made via telephone by calling "911."
-Upon receiving a report, the USCG will simultaneously notify the appropriate police/fire dispatch center and request the appropriate assets to respond.
+D. EMERGENCY COMMUNICATION PROTOCOL: All "requests for emergency response" from any vessel underway within the Plan's AOR should be reported to the U.S. Coast Guard.
+If the vessel is not fitted with a marine radio, such reports may be made via telephone by calling "911."
+Upon receiving a report, the USCG will notify the appropriate police/fire dispatch center and request the appropriate assets to respond.

-Distress, Safety and Calling VHF Channel 16 156.800 MHz USCG National Response Center Hotline (800) 424 8802 USCG Sector LA/LB (310) 521 3801
+Distress, Safety and Calling VHF Channel 16 156.800 MHz USCG Sector LA-LB (310) 521 3801

-The U.S. Coast Guard monitors VFH Channel 16 and the NRC Hotline 24 hours a day.
-Anyone witnessing an oil spill, chemical release or maritime security incident should call the NRC hotline.
+The U.S. Coast Guard monitors VHF Channel 16 and the NRC Hotline 24 hours a day.
+Anyone witnessing an oil spill, chemical release, or maritime security incident should call the NRC hotline.